input-output-hk/shelley-testnet/docs/stake_pool_operator_how_to.md

 ./jcli rest v0 stake-pools get --host "http://127.0.0.1:3100/api"
 ```

-You can see that our `Node-id` is part o of the list.
+You can see that our `Node-id` is in the list.

-<a id="org4a9b4a8"></a>
+<a id="orgcfe6b9e"></a>

 ## 4.2 Restart Jormungandr as a stake pool

+Go to the terminal where Jormungandr is running and stop the server.

 Now you can start the node as a **leader candidate**, using the `--secret node_secret.yaml` parameter.
 The `node_secret.yaml` file was automatically created in the same location as `createStakePool.sh`.

-In order to do that return to the same terminal where Jormungandr is running and stop the server. restart it with the secret parameter.
+Restart Jormungandr with the secret parameter.

 ```sh
 ./jormungandr --genesis-block-hash $(cat genesis-hash.txt) --config ./stakepool-config.yaml --secret ./node_secret.yaml
 ```

-<a id="orgff30231"></a>
+<a id="orgb95f152"></a>

 # 5. Register stake pool to the Cardano Foundation

-In order for your stake pool to appear as part of the Daedalus interface.
-So that ADA Holders can delegate stake to you.
-You can check the official process here: [Github Incentivized Testnet Stake Pool Registry](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry)
+Check the official registration process here: [ Github Incentivized Testnet Stake Pool Registry](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry) to make your stake pool appear as part of the Daedalus interface, so that ADA Holders can delegate their stake to your stake pool.

 Let's follow the process for our running example.

-<a id="org10861b1"></a>
+<a id="org2691c84"></a>

 ## 5.1 Fork and clone the Cardano Foundation Registry repository.

-On GitHub go to the [Cardano Foundation Incentivized Testnet Stake Pool Registry](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry) And then create a [fork in your own account](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).
+On GitHub go to the [Cardano Foundation Incentivized Testnet Stake Pool Registry](https://github.com/cardano-foundation/incentivized-testnet-stakepool-registry) and create a [fork in your own account](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

-Then clone your fork
+Clone your fork in your local machine.

 With your username you can clone the repository: